Mallick17/AWS/README.md

 #### When to Use:
 - **Predictable workloads**: For continuous workloads that are consistent and predictable, such as EC2, Fargate, or Lambda workloads.
 - **Flexible and long-term needs**: When you want savings but also need flexibility in instance types and regions.

 ---
+### 4. **Spot Instances**

+#### Description:
+- Spot Instances allow users to bid on unused EC2 capacity, potentially saving up to **90%** compared to on-demand pricing.
+AWS offers these instances at a lower cost since they are using excess capacity.
+- AWS can terminate a Spot instance with only **2 minutes' notice** if the capacity is needed for on-demand or reserved instances.

+#### Pros:
+- **Cheapest option**: Discounts of up to 90% make it highly cost-effective for flexible workloads.
+- **Great for non-critical workloads**: Ideal for tasks that can tolerate interruptions.

+#### Cons:
+- **Risk of termination**: AWS may terminate instances with minimal notice (2 minutes).
+- **Complex setup**: Spot instances require more configuration and management, making them less beginner-friendly.

+#### When to Use:
+- **Non-critical or stateless workloads** (e.g., batch processing, ETL jobs, or analytics).
+- **Flexible workloads** that can be restarted if terminated, such as data processing tasks.

+---